tomwilsonsco/planet-eo/README.md

 # planet-eo
 Examples of Planet API.

-**Note:** The Jupyter notebooks import custom modules from the `utils` directory.
+**Note:** These Jupyter notebook examples import custom modules from the `utils` directory.
 Keep these notebooks in the same relative location to `utils`.

 ## Setup for Windows users - Conda `environment.yml`
 Windows users may find it easiest to use Conda.